Title: Thanksgiving with the Mothers

 Dana fought the urge to squirm as her husband touched her thigh.
 This was unreal.
 The only point of contact between their bodies was the tip of one of his fingers and a tiny point on her leg.
 But she was still turned on.
 And her mother was in the backseat and her mother-in-law was waiting for them!

 Mulder caught Scully's eye and he smiled at her.
-She grinned back.
+She grined back.
 Oh heck, who cared.
 They'd figure out something.
 They always did.

 "Mrs. Mulder, since you cooked, I'll be happy to clean up," Scully said.

 "Oh no, dear, that's all right.
-And why don't you call me Teena?
+And why don't you call me Tina?
 After all, you're a "Mrs. Mulder", too, now."